georgelviv/icp2d/README.md

 # Iterative Closest Point (ICP) for 2D Points Library

-A simple TypeScript library for performing [Iterative Closest Point](https://en.wikipedia.org/wiki/Iterative_closest_point) (ICP) algorithm on 2D point clouds with zero dependencies.
-This library works both in the browser and in Node.js, and is compatible with both JavaScript and TypeScript.
+A simple TypeScript library for performing the [Iterative Closest Point](https://en.wikipedia.org/wiki/Iterative_closest_point) (ICP) algorithm on 2D point clouds, with zero dependencies.
+This library works both in the browser and in Node.js and is compatible with JavaScript and TypeScript.

 ## Table of Contents